apostrophecms/passport-bridge/README.md

 If you're using `passport-auth0` or any other auth strategy for which the strategy `verify` method is different, please use the new `@apostrophecms/passport-bridge` `verify` option.

+For instance, the `passport-auth0` module has a `verify` method that expects different arguments:

 ```javascript
 // https://www.passportjs.org/packages/passport-auth0/
 const Auth0Strategy = require('passport-auth0');